person skating

 The cost is $21 per day, per vehicle.

 If you’re looking to guarantee entry to the park, make sure to reserve your daily vehicle permit in advance online.
-Check our Twitter page for capacity updates.
+Permit availability is subject to capacity limits.

 Arrowhead skiers